SheruShafiq/Bit-Exam-Main/docs/testsDocs/TestingStoriesList.md

      - [CP2077-14](https://xr-vision.atlassian.net/browse/CP2077-14) - Upload "Solicitatie Brief"
 3. [CP2077-18](https://xr-vision.atlassian.net/browse/CP2077-18) - Have a rough idea of what to expect after submitting application
 4. [CP2077-35](https://xr-vision.atlassian.net/browse/CP2077-35) - Create a reusable Header component
+   - Child issues to be tested alongside:
+     - [CP2077-65](https://xr-vision.atlassian.net/browse/CP2077-65) - Create a nav menu in accordance with the parent website.
 5. [CP2077-39](https://xr-vision.atlassian.net/browse/CP2077-39) - Ability to go back to landing page from form
    - Child issues to be tested alongside:
      - [CP2077-50](https://xr-vision.atlassian.net/browse/CP2077-50) - Create loading transition in between pages to match the theme
      - [CP2077-38](https://xr-vision.atlassian.net/browse/CP2077-38) - All pages to have dedicated routes and ability to navigate between them
-     - [CP2077-65](https://xr-vision.atlassian.net/browse/CP2077-65) - Create a nav menu in accordance with the parent website.
      - [CP2077-45](https://xr-vision.atlassian.net/browse/CP2077-45) - Add transition when redirecting to a new page
      - [CP2077-46](https://xr-vision.atlassian.net/browse/CP2077-46) - Add auto-scroll to top when redirecting to a new page
 6. [CP2077-15](https://xr-vision.atlassian.net/browse/CP2077-15) - Create a reusable Title component